Apple Watch: Version history

 watchOS 6 was released to the public in September 2019.
 It introduced more native iOS apps, such as Voice Memos, Calculator, and a native watchOS app store. watchOS 6.0 also introduced new features such as the noise app that allows one to measure ambient sound in decibels, menstrual tracking, and new watch faces.
 Other features include Siri being able to tell users what music they are listening to, activity trends, and a new UI framework for developers.

 watchOS 7 was announced on June 22, 2020, at WWDC 2020, and released on September 16, 2020; new functions include sleep tracking, additional watch faces, handwashing detection, and new workouts such as dancing.

 watchOS 8 was announced on June 7, 2021, at WWDC 2021 and released on September 20, 2021.
 It replaces the Breathe app with a new Mindfulness app, and adds a Focus mode as well as a Portrait Watch Face, updates to the Messages and Home apps, Contacts and Find My apps, and a redesigned Photos app.

 watchOS 9 was announced on June 6, 2022, and released on September 13, 2022.
 It enhances the Workout display with new views of metrics like Activity rings, Heart Rate Zones, Power, and Elevation.
 It also supports better sleep tracking and additional watch faces.

 watchOS 10 was announced on June 5, 2023, at WWDC and released on September 18, 2023.
 It includes a major redesign of all stock watchOS apps, more detailed metrics available for cycling workouts, and new "Smart Stacks", stacks of widgets available from the clock.

 watchOS 11 was announced on June 10, 2024, and released on September 16, 2024.
 It dropped support for the Apple Watch Series 4, Series 5, and 1st generation SE.

 watchOS 26 was announced on June 9, 2025, and released on September 15, 2025.
+It adopts the Liquid Glass design seen on other platforms.
+Workout Buddy uses Apple Intelligence to provide personalized motivation during an exercise session, along with an updated layout for the Workout app.
+It also adds a new "wrist flick" gesture to dismiss incoming notifications, available on the Apple Watch Series 9 and Series 10, and the Apple Watch Ultra 2.

+watchOS 27 was announced on June 8, 2026, at WWDC 2026.
+It adds Siri AI and a dedicated Siri app, as well as a Dynamic app grid.
+A new tap gesture allows users to select a widget in the Smart Stack, while a unified Find My app replaces the previously separate Find Devices, Find People and Find Items apps.
+It will drop support for the Apple Watch Series 6, Series 7, Series 8, 2nd generation Apple Watch SE and 1st generation Apple Watch Ultra.